DexNex/esko/README.md

 # esko
 ESKO v 2.0
 .
-A Tools for help for you :)
+A Tools for help you :)